Proceedings of the Fifth Interdisciplinary Symposium

 on the Heritage of Western Greece

-Form of the Manuscript: In general we follow the University of Chicago’s guidelines for manuscript preparation.
-Manuscripts should be in grammatical, idiomatic English, proofed by a native speaker (unless we agreed to arrange for translation and/or language correction).
-They should be submitted in Microsoft Word (.doc, .docx, or .rtf) single-spaced, using Times New Roman 12 point font.
+Form of the Manuscript: Please format your manuscript using University of Chicago’s guidelines, which calls for citations to be placed in the notes, without additional bibliography.
+Manuscripts should be in English (we will help those for whom English is not the first language).
+They should be submitted in Microsoft Word (.docx) single-spaced, using Times New Roman 12 point font.
 Minimize formatting and use the “normal” style throughout—do not assign styles to headings, block quotes, etc. Submit illustrations, maps and tables, in separate files with indications in the text where you want them to appear, i.e. [figure one here].
-Contributions should be about 3,000-5,000 words in length, excluding notes.
-Authors wishing to provide shorter or longer contributions should discuss their reasons with the editors first.
+Contributions should be about 5,000 words in length, including notes.
+Longer papers are rarely accepted, except from keynote speakers.

 Manuscripts should include the following elements:

 Title & Name: Full title of the article and your name, centered, above the body text

 Body Text: Align text left, do not justify or hyphenate line breaks.
 Indent the first line of all new paragraphs .3 inch.
 Leave no extra space between paragraphs.
 Section headers should be flush left and bold, typed in the normal style.

 Notes and Citations: Cite texts in footnotes with no separate bibliography, use a full citation the first time, shortened thereafter.
 Please follow the “Notes & Bibliography” version of the Chicago Manual of Style, or refer to the latest edition of the proceedings for a model.